larsgroeber/cpp-scientificComputing/project/Readme.txt

 Readme

 This Project simulates a roche limit problem.
-There are 3 Problems that you can use but you can also change the code to add more examples.
+There are 3 examples that you can use.
 You can either get an image, a GIF, mp4 or an openGL animation.

 in order to run the openGL simulation you need these libraries: jaogll which uses the libraries SDL2, GLM and GLEW after you installed the libraries you can run the simulation with "make graphic"